 All she has to do is sign, he declares, and everything will go back to normal.
 Otherwise he’ll be out the door, because things cannot stay the same.

 The process might take a few weeks or months but eventually, worn down by stress, worry and desperation, the wife will sign.
 Her solicitor (she will need one) will tell her in writing not to sign, but her husband won’t budge.
 She has no choice.
 She must think of all her family.
 She wants to keep her husband.
 So she signs.

 I signed a postnup, is it final?

 After a decent interval, maybe six months, he then announces that things still aren’t working and he now wants a divorce.
-He tells that he intends to implement the postnup in full and the unpleasant realities of the situation start to dawn on the wife.
+He tells her that he intends to implement the postnup in full and the unpleasant realities of the situation start to dawn on the wife.
 She realises she has been fooled.
-He had no need to squirrel away his assets: he’s built a legal wall around the choicest and she will now only receive fraction of what she would have been due.
+He had no need to squirrel away his assets: he’s built a legal wall around the choicest assets and she will now only receive fraction of what she would have been due.

 But now it’s too late.
 His divorce lawyers, some of the best around, suddenly emerge from the shadows.
 It’s all her fault.
 She signed it.
 She was advised by her own solicitors in writing not to sign it yet she went ahead and did just that.
 More fool her.

 As I recently wrote in the Financial Times to a woman at the very beginning of what I suspected was exactly this process, tear it up.
 Or you could end up like a certain Mrs Hopkins, whose story was featured in the Daily Telegraph.

 Beware the savvy spouse!
 And never sign on the dotted line unless you’ve fully considered the implications.